Generate Biomedicines

 Series A in 2009

-Oasys Water, Inc. is a Boston-based company that specializes in forward osmosis technology aimed at reducing the cost of producing clean water.
-Founded in 2008, it has developed a platform called Engineered Osmosis, which incorporates forward osmosis and a draw solution recovery technique to make salt water treatment more economical.
-The company focuses on providing integrated membrane systems for high recovery desalination, brine management, and zero liquid discharge solutions.
-Through its innovative technologies, Oasys Water addresses the global water crisis by promoting more efficient and sustainable resource utilization, enabling industries to enhance their operational efficiencies while minimizing environmental impact.
-In addition to its Boston headquarters, Oasys Water also has an office in Dubai.
+Oasys Water, Inc. is a Boston-based company that specializes in forward osmosis technology aimed at addressing the global water crisis.
+Founded in 2008, the company has developed Engineered Osmosis, a proprietary platform that enhances the efficiency of desalination processes, making the treatment of saltwater more economical.
+Oasys Water's integrated systems focus on high recovery desalination, brine management, and zero liquid discharge solutions.
+By utilizing advanced resource recovery techniques, the company significantly lowers the cost of producing clean water and energy, enabling industries to optimize resource use while minimizing environmental impact.
+Oasys Water also maintains an office in Dubai to support its international operations.

 BlackDuck